TmacMai/multimodal-fusion/README.md

 3. ARGF

+The codes for ARGF is released in: https://github.com/TmacMai/ARGF_multimodal_fusion

 If you need to use the codes, please cite our paper:

 Mai, Sijie, Haifeng Hu, and Songlong Xing.
 "Modality To Modality Translation: An Adversarial Representation Learning and Graph Fusion Network for Multimodal Fusion."
 AAAI-20 (2020).